cloudevents/sdk-csharp/PROCESSES.md

 # Release processes

-(This file aims to document the release process from 2.0 beta releases onwards.)
+(This file aims to document the release process from 2.0 releases onwards.)

 ## General